Sweet Bananas with Coconut Milk

 The first thing I would do is hit that street food market and stuff my face until I couldn’t handle another bite, then hop on a tuk tuk and go to the Bamboo Bar at the Mandarin Oriental for a cocktail and some live music.
 The next morning I would make my way to Chiang Mai for a few days to experience their famous mountain spas, eat Khao Soi, sausages and crispy pork, and finally end my vacation on the beaches of Phuket and Ko Phi Phi where I would rent a moped, drive up and down the winding roads, go for a long swim and feast on seafood and Singha beers.

-- 2 bananas, peeled and sliced about 2 inches thick
+- 2 bananas (peeled and sliced about 2-inch thick)

 - 2 chestnuts (optional)

-- - Mix sesame seeds with coconut and pour a little into each bowl (about 3 tbsp each).
+- Mix sesame seeds with coconut and pour a little into each bowl (about 3 tablespoons each).

 - Season with a little salt and serve immediately with remaining coconut milk on the side.